peterhaefliger/hugo/content/draft/backtracking-algorithms.md

   - 44: We loop over all possible pair positions of the current position:
     - 47: If a possible pair position is not already taken (i.e. paired with a lower position), then
       - 51 - 53: Tentatively add the current position and the current pair position to the list of used  pairs and mark the current position and the possible pair position as taken.
-      - 55 - 66: These twelve lines are the main improvement over the initial version of the program, causing the execution time to improve by a factor of almost 30 and the number of recursive calls to decrease by a factor of more than 2500: Check for all positions not yet taken, whether there also exists a possible pairing not yet taken.
+      - 55 - 77: These 23 lines are the main improvement over the initial version of the program, causing the execution time to improve by a factor of 24 and the number of recursive calls to decrease by a factor of more than 2500: Check for all positions not yet taken, whether there also exists a possible pairing not yet taken.
-      - 68/70: Only if all future positions are still reachable, keep the current pair and move on to the next position, i.e. call `solve(pos+1)`.
+      - 79/81: Only if all future positions are still reachable, keep the current pair and move on to the next position, i.e. call `solve(pos+1)`.
-      - 72 - 76: At this point, either `solve(pos+1)` has been executed (which includes all its recursive executions) because all future position were still reachable with the current pair, or it has not been executed because at least one future position would no longer have been reachable.
+      - 83 - 87: At this point, either `solve(pos+1)` has been executed (which includes all its recursive executions) because all future position were still reachable with the current pair, or it has not been executed because at least one future position would no longer have been reachable.
 In the first case, we are now on the way up the tree again and have to undo the current pairing made in lines 51 - 53.
 In the second case, we could not make the step down the tree and have to undo the (tentative) pairing just the same.

 The program file can be found [here](/files/blog/backtracking-algorithms/Rainbow_Squares_backtracking_final_version.py) and its output file [here](/files/blog/backtracking-algorithms/Rainbow_Squares_Solutions_backtracking_final_version.txt).
 The output file shows that the final version of the program finds the solutions in the same order as the initial version but just performs a lot less unneccessary steps.